moskytw/zipcodetw/README.rst

 v0.5
 ----

-1. It now builds ZIP code index when you install it.
+1. It now builds a ZIP code index when you install it; so
-2. The package size is 12.5x smaller.
+2. the package size is 12.5x smaller.
 3. The internal API is better now.

 v0.4